Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Your puppy needs from you:

-attention spans, so aim for small and steady signs of progress
+*Patience:-puppies have short attention spans, so aim for small and steady signs of progress.

 *Clarity:-use obedience vocabulary to teach your puppy